 Monitor and collect metrics

 Azure Monitor Container insights is the recommended tool to monitor the performance of container workloads because you can view events in real time.
 It captures container logs from the running pods and aggregates them for viewing.
 It also collects information from Metrics API about memory and CPU utilization to monitor the health of running resources and workloads.
 You can also use it to monitor performance as the pods scale.
 It includes collection of telemetry critical for monitoring, analysis and visualization of collected data to identify trends, and configure alerting to be proactively notified of critical issues.

 Most workloads hosted in pods emit Prometheus metrics.
 Container insights is capable of integrating with Prometheus to view application and workload metrics it collects from nodes and Kubernetes.

-There are some third-party solutions that integrate with Kubernetes you can take advantage of, such as Grafana or Datadog, if your organization already uses them.
+There are some third-party solutions that integrate with Kubernetes you can take advantage of, such as Datadog, Grafana, or New Relic, if your organization already uses them.

 With AKS, Azure manages some core Kubernetes services and the logs for the AKS control plane components are implemented in Azure as resource logs.
 It is recommended that most clusters have the following enabled at all times as they can help you troubleshoot cluster issues and have a relatively low log density:

 - Logging on the ClusterAutoscaler to gain observability into the scaling operations.
 For more information, see Retrieve cluster autoscaler logs and status.